car251290/React-NewPortfolio/README.md

 https://frosty-kepler-18bcee.netlify.app/
 Covid Tracker
 https://reverent-spence-582593.netlify.app/
-## Changing content
+# Changing content
-# Memory project coming soon
+##Memory project coming soon

-# Rent an apartment using React
+## Rent an apartment using React and Next.js
-using React.js and fetching the API
+using React.js and fetching the API Next.js: The React Framework Enter Next.js, the React Framework.
+Next.js provides a solution to all of the above problems

 ## Working in Tyscript envarioment for a better understanding

 ```md